sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 #### SSH Key Pair

 [Generate a new SSH key pair](faq.md#generate-ssh-key-pair) or use an existing SSH key pair.
-You must provide it when launching the VM.
+You will be required to provide it when launching the VM.

 #### VPC Network